-In August 2013, we published a Whistleblower Protection Ombudsman (WPO) web page (https:// oig.ssa.gov/whistleblower-protection) to serve as an educational tool for our employees about whistleblower protections.
+In August 2013, we published a Whistleblower Protection Ombudsman (WPO) webpage to serve as an educational tool for our employees about whistleblower protections.
 The page includes contact information for the Office of the Inspector General's WPO, background information on whistleblower protection and answers to commonly asked questions.